I’m a total wuss when it comes to the cold – and so are Matilda and Cow, they were born in California and have very sparse, short coats.

 Here’s what I just ordered:

 You can choose from different sizes, all at different prices.
 I’m going to go big, because Matilda and Cow like to be next to each other… preferably without touching.
-Shop self heating beds on Chewy.com
+There’s also a self-heating bed available from the same company if you’d rather have something cozier than the pad.

 Microwavable Heat Pad

 I’ve heard great things about the Snugglesafe Microwavable Heat Pad, but it wouldn’t work for my home – it’s about the size of a plate, so Matilda and Cow could not share it.
-I would definitely get it if I had a new puppy, or even just one Chi.Shop microwaveable heating pads on Chewy.com
+I would definitely get it if I had a new puppy, or even just one Chi.Shop microwavable heating pads on Amazon

 Electric Heating Dog Beds And Crate Pads